A Greenwich Peninsula Walk

 The East Greenwich (Carnegie) Library was built in 1905.
 The former fire station of 1902 is now a hotel.
 Opposite is Angerstein Hotel

 Option 1: Left along Tunnel Avenue between the library and the 'fire station'.
-Use the footbridge to cross the Blackwall Tunnel Approach to Filmworks.
+Use the footbridge to cross the Blackwall Tunnel Approach to the cinema..

 Option 2: Use the crossings to go under the Blackwall Tunnel Approach (signposted Thames Path) then cross to the Sainsbury Store.
-Walk past Comet and B&Q to Filmworks.
+Walk past Comet and B&Q to the cinema.

 The Ecology Park has seven main habitats: lakes, marsh, shingle beach, shallow pools, wildflower meadow, willow beds and alder carr.
 There are bird hides, wildlife displays and children's activities.

-Option 1: Just past the pub take the path to the right (signposted Thames Path) and rejoin this going northwards (to the left).
+Go right along Edmund Halley Way to the Thames Path and rejoin this going northwards (to the left).

 There are views of Trinity Buoy Wharf and the entrance to the River Lea, Blackwall Yard and Reuters.
 The Meridian Line is marked.